American mutilation of Japanese war dead: Trophy-taking

-On February 1, 1943, Life magazine published a photograph taken by Ralph Morse during the Guadalcanal campaign showing a severed Japanese head that U.S. marines had propped up below the gun turret of a tank.
+On February 1, 1943, Life magazine published a photograph taken by Ralph Morse during the Guadalcanal campaign showing a severed Japanese head that U.S. marines had propped up below the gun turret of a knocked out Japanese tank.
 Life received letters of protest from people "in disbelief that American soldiers were capable of such brutality toward the enemy."
 The editors responded that "war is unpleasant, cruel, and inhuman.
 And it is more dangerous to forget this than to be shocked by reminders."
 However, the image of the severed head generated less than half the number of protest letters that an image of a mistreated cat in the very same issue received, suggesting that American backlash was not significant.
 Years later, Morse recounted that when his platoon came upon the tank with the head mounted on it, the sergeant warned his men not to approach it as it might have been set up by the Japanese in order to lure them in, and he feared that the Japanese might have a mortar tube zeroed in on it.
 Morse recalled the scene in this way: "'Everybody stay away from there,' the sergeant says, then he turns to me.
 'You,' he says, 'go take your picture if you have to, then get out, quick.'
 So I went over, got my pictures and ran like hell back to where the patrol had stopped."

 In October 1943, the U.S. High Command expressed alarm over recent newspaper articles covering American mutilation of the dead.
 Examples cited included one where a soldier made a string of beads using Japanese teeth and another about a soldier with pictures showing the steps in preparing a skull, involving cooking and scraping of the Japanese heads.

 In 1944, the American poet Winfield Townley Scott was working as a reporter in Rhode Island when a sailor displayed his skull trophy in the newspaper office.
 This led to the poem The U.S. sailor with the Japanese skull, which described one method for preparation of skulls for trophy-taking, in which the head is skinned, towed in a net behind a ship to clean and polish it, and in the end scrubbed with caustic soda.

 Charles Lindbergh refers in his diary entries to several instances of mutilations.
 In the entry for August 14, 1944, he notes a conversation he had with a Marine officer who claimed that he had seen many Japanese corpses with an ear or nose cut off.
-In the case of the skulls, however, most were not collected from freshly killed Japanese; most came from already partially or fully decayed and skeletonised bodies.
+In the case of the skulls, however, most were not collected from freshly killed Japanese people; most came from already partially or fully decayed and skeletonised bodies.
 Lindbergh also noted in his diary his experiences from an air base in New Guinea, where, according to him, the troops killed the remaining Japanese stragglers "as a sort of hobby" and often used their leg-bones to carve utilities.